Sony WF-1000XM4 vs WF-1000XM3: which are better?

 **Winner** Sony WF-1000XM4

 The Integrated Processor V1 is more powerful and advanced than the XM3's QN1e, and that new 6mm driver unit also helps.
-It has 20 per cent more magnet volume than its predecessor, which helps the headphones be more precise when cancelling out certain low frequencies.
+It has 20 per cent more magnet volume than its predecessor, which helps the headphones' precision when cancelling out certain low frequencies.

-Combined that processing with those new earbud tips and you've got some of the best noise-cancelling we've ever heard from a pair of wireless earbuds.
+Combine that processing with those new earbud tips and you have some of the best noise-cancelling we've heard from a pair of wireless earbuds.

 **Winner** Sony WF-1000XM4

 There’s clarity across the board and a sense of rhythmic precision that allows both pairs to switch pace effortlessly.
-They're both musical, dynamic and detailed performers, but the WF-1000XM4 just take it all to another level.
+They are both musical, dynamic and detailed performers, but the WF-1000XM4 take it to another level.

 You'll hear the biggest difference in the bass – the XM4s sound more revealing, with leading edges crisper and better defined.
-There's a greater sense of clarity which alows more texture and detail to shine through.
-They're also slightly better balanced than the XM3s but don't forget this model is now a couple of years old, so we'd hope the XM4 would be able to move the game on.
+There's a greater sense of clarity, which allows more texture and detail to shine through.
+They are also slightly better balanced than the XM3s, but this model is now a couple of years old, so we'd expect the XM4 to have moved the game on.
 And they definitely do.

 **Winner** Sony WF-1000XM4